Light-9630/Light-9630/README.md

 - 👋 Hi, I’m Prakash
-- 👀 I’m interested in competitive programmming
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Science
 - 📫 How to reach me : Reach me at prakashlight1253@gmail.com for collaboration

 <!---